GenuinoVitto/LSCS-HTML-CSS-Training-Series/README.md

-# jo-training-series-day1
+# Research & Development Team Junior Officer Training Day 1
+This repository is meant for providing my junior officers with foundational knowledge on the Hyper Text Mark-Up Language and Cascading Style Sheets.
+The first of the 3 part series is meant to prepare lower batches for their future courses and projects.

-HTML & CSS Session
+## HTML & CSS Session

 ///* Note *///
  1. Download the Code as a .zip file